denten-books/plain-text/3-format.md

 John Crowe Ransom likens the concrete universal to a "formula of a chemical reaction," "the recipe for a dish," and "the blue-print of a machine."
-Crucially, the Hegelian universal becomes concrete when the machine "has been materialized," and is "working properly" [@ransom_concrete_1954, 387].
-Like Wittgenstein, Ransom imagines a perfected kind of a machine, which represents the ideal of an aesthetic object.
+Crucially, the Hegelian universal becomes concrete when the machine "has been materialized," and is "working" properly [@ransom_concrete_1955, 387].<!--two entries in zotero; pagination corresponds to 1955 ed.
+PRP--> Like Wittgenstein, Ransom imagines a perfected kind of a machine, which represents the ideal of an aesthetic object.

 ## Format Theory

-The above notes on Plato and Hegel point to series of related folds and creases in the formalist tradition.
+The above notes on Plato and Hegel point to a series of related folds and creases in the formalist tradition.
 W.K.
 Wimsatt once observed that literary theorists often persist in making statements that understand a work of literary art to be, in a peculiar way, "a very individual thing or a very universal thing or both" [@wimsatt_structure_1947, 262].
 A work of art, a poem, understood as something which "cannot be expressed in other terms" leads to the kind of criticism that emphasizes the contemplation of the outward, affective, palpable elements of the text.
-The function of such criticism, according to Wimsatt, is to create "approximate descriptions of poems" and "multiple restatements of their meaning," which aid the reader in coming to their own "intuitive and full realizations" of literature [@wimsatt_structure_1947, 280].
+The function of such criticism, according to Wimsatt, is to create "approximate descriptions of poems" and "multiple restatements of their meaning," which aid the reader in coming to their own "intuitive and full realization[s]" of literature [@wimsatt_structure_1947, 280].
 Understood as an end product of a living ideal or formula, the analysis of literature seeks to recover latent universal mechanisms, laws, and deep structures that give rise to surface phenomena.

 The dual motion of literary criticism, at once towards the extrinsic shape and intrinsic formula---poetics and hermeneutics---is perhaps most starkly visible